brilliantlabsAR/docs/micropython/micropython.md

 ### `microphone` – Monocle specific

-> The microphone module allows for capturing audio and streaming it to a module device.
+> The microphone module allows for capturing audio and streaming it to another device over Bluetooth.

 | Members | Description |
 |:--------|:------------|
-| `stream()`&nbsp;**function**&nbsp;❌ | Streams audio from the microphone to the mobile device over Bluetooth.
+| `stream()`&nbsp;**function**&nbsp;❌ | Streams audio from the microphone to a device over Bluetooth.
 See [downloading media](#downloading-media) to understand how media transfers are performed.
-| `stop()` **function** ❌             | Stops any ongoing audio transfer that is currently in progress.
+| `stop()` **function** ❌             | Stops any ongoing audio stream that's currently in progress.

 ---

 ### `display` – Monocle specific

-> The display module allows for drawing to the micro OLED display of Monocle.
-An image can be drawn using the various functions below, and then `show()` should be used to display the image to the display.
+> The display module allows for drawing to the micro OLED display.
+An image can be prepared using the functions below, and then `show()` can be used to print the image to the display.

 | Members | Description |
 |:--------|:------------|